You hear a lot about "fibromyalgia pain," but those of us with fibromyalgia (FMS) experience several kinds of pain.

 "Hyper" means excess and "algesia" means pain.
 Hyperalgesia is the medical term for pain amplification in FMS.
 Our brains appear to take normal pain signals and "turn up the volume," making them more severe than they would normally be.

-Is your skin painful to touch?
+Is your skin painful to the touch?
 A symptom that perplexes a lot of us is allodynia.
 That's what it's called when mild pressure from clothing or gentle massage causes pain.
 A lot people describe allodynia as similar to a bad sunburn.

 Allodynia is a fairly rare type of pain -- other than FMS, it's only associated with a handful of conditions, including neuropathy, postherpetic neuralgia (shingles) and migraine.
 Allodynia is believed to be a hypersensitive reaction that may result from the central sensitization associated with FMS.
 The pain signals originate with specialized nerves, called nociceptors, that sense information about things like temperature and painful stimuli right from the skin.